Mynamethang/sales-analytics/README.md

  ** Using Pyspark to extract dataset from local storage.

- ** Analyze data in files and plan a suitable data pipeline and storage.
+ ** Analyze the extracted data and plan a suitable schema for an efficient storage.

  ** Utilize ERD features in PostgerSQL to desgin a suitable snowflake schema.

- ** Perform 3 statges of data transformation to clean data, correct datatype and make suitable format for the schema.
+ ** Perform statges of data transformation to clean, correct datatype and format the data to  the schema.

  ** Save the files in parquet format on Hadoop HDFS.